0mppula/viewport-select/README.md

 # Viewport Select

-Select an area of the viewport to view it's pixel dimensions.
+With Viewport Select you can select an area of the viewport with your mouse to view it's pixel dimensions in real-time.

+Check out the [live](https://viewportselect.netlify.app/) version of this app.